bbokyu/Family-Weight-Tracker-App/README.md

 - As a user, I want to remove certain members from the family
 - As a user, I want to view the record of a family member's weight log
 - As a user, I want to add weight log entries to chosen member

+#### Data Persistence

+- As a user, when I quit the application, I want it to auto-save the entire state of the program unless specifed otherwise
+- As a user, I want to load a file/data from another time